daremus/tabletop_turn_timer/README.md

 This is a single duration turn timer for tabletop games.
 It's like an hourglass without the slow reset.

+The code is 99% the work of Gemini.

 <img src="timer_with_enclosure.jpg" width="300">

 ## Basic Usage